 Bournemouth Writing Festival

-If you have an interest in writing or literature, the brand new Bournemouth Writing Festival is the place to be in April.
-With over 70 events across 3 days, you can take part in workshops, talks, walks, children’s events and more in venues across Bournemouth Town Centre.
+If you have an interest in writing or literature, the Bournemouth Writing Festival is the place to be in April.
+Across 3 days you can take part in workshops, talks, a poetry hub, children’s events and more in venues across Bournemouth Town Centre.

-From Friday 21 to Sunday 23 April, you’ll get the chance to meet best-selling authors, BAFTA-winning and nominated screenwriters, editors, poets and journalists.
+From Friday 25 to Sunday 27 April 2025, you’ll get the chance to meet best-selling authors, screenwriters, editors, poets and journalists.
 Some events are free and some events are ticketed.

 Reconnect With Nature